CONSENSUS IS NOT SCIENCE, whether we’re talking about climate or sexual identity. As often as not, it’s simply greed and stupidity grossly magnified.

 One more thing: in neither the AAP materials nor the SOC paper mentions one of the most interesting facts in the ACP’s statement:

 According to the DSM-V, as many as 98% of gender confused boys and 88% of gender confused girls eventually accept their biological sex after naturally passing through puberty.

 Maybe I’m being naive, but I find it staggering that the AAP, which is America’s largest pediatric organization, when presented with a child denying its sex identity and a worried parent, chooses not to counsel the parent to treat the child as an individual, with love and respect, and not to get hung up on questions of which sex the child is.
 After all, anyone who has been a child or has had children knows that children tend to make issues of things when parents make issues of things.
 The pediatrician and the parent can say the same to the school: treat my child as a person, not a sexual identity.

 Then, wait and see.
-Assuming that the above-quoted statistics are valid, loving patience is the surest way for the physician and parent first to do no harm.
+Assuming that the above-quoted statistics about children reconciling their bodies and their “gender identity” are valid, loving patience is the surest way for the physician and parent first to do no harm.
 Instead, greedy, misguided physicians, in thrall to a 97% majority (or whatever) view of science, are destroying young people’s hormones and slicing and dicing their bodies.